billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 Activity Report

-Interactivity (Stub 3) – Create Placeholder Cards – To Do \
+Interactability – Create Placeholder Cards – To Do \
 50 min\
 I created the general template for the placeholder cards.
 I copied the code and put them in a separate folder named "Elements".
 The function for this card can be called using TheCard(). \
 February 6, 2023, at: 8:58 pm moved to In Progress, 9:48 pm moved to Review

-Interactivity (Stub 3) - Create Scroll Function - To Do \
+Intractability - Create Scroll Function - To Do \
 50 min\
 I wrapped the placeholder cards in a function called PageView().
 I then changed some of the ratio values to have the card better fit the screen.
 I added several placeholder cards to the PageView() list for now.
 A function should be added later that allows the user to add cards on their own. \
 February 9, 2023, at: 12:58 am moved to In Progress, 1:43 am moved to Review